-Injury or Adverse Event Reporting: If a participant reports an injury or adverse event from their participation, the activity will be immediately discontinued, and the participant will be referred by faculty (whenever possible) to the Medical and Counseling Center at 610-568-1467.
-The Medical and Counseling Center is located at 421 Adams Street on the main campus of Alvernia University next to the Art Studio.
+Injury or Adverse Event Reporting: If a participant reports an injury or adverse event from their participation, the activity will be immediately discontinued, and the participant will be referred by faculty (whenever possible) to the Health and Wellness Center at 610-568-1467.
+The Health and Wellness Center is located on the first floor of Veronica Hall on the main campus of Alvernia University.

-If the injury requires immediate attention when the Medical and Counseling Center is closed, faculty will contact Alvernia Public Safety at 610-796-8350 or dial 911.
+If the injury requires immediate attention when the Health and Wellness Center is closed, faculty will contact Alvernia Public Safety at 610-796-8350 or dial 911.
 If the injury cannot wait until normal business hours, faculty will refer the subject to the Emergency Department at Reading Hospital and Medical Center.
 Faculty will follow up with the participant to check on his/her status.